Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 “Such dreams come to those in whom someone has long been ‘eating’ someone else in relationships — and most often without malice.”

 Cannibalism in a dream is one of the hardest images, and at the same time one of the most metaphorical.
 In the myths and rituals of many peoples, eating a human symbolizes the absorption of the other’s strength, knowledge, spirit.
-The psyche uses this image not for the sake of horror, but to show the breaking of a boundary: where one person begins to “feed on” another — on their attention, energy, time, life-sap — exactly this strange, heavy story arises.
+The psyche uses this image not for the sake of horror, but to show the breaking of a boundary: where one person begins to “feed on” another, on their attention, energy, time, life force, exactly this strange, heavy story arises.
 A dream of cannibalism does not mean dark impulses in the literal sense.
 It speaks of the balance of giving and taking, of boundaries between people, of what is foreign made “mine” through the wrong door.

 Such dreams come in periods when, in certain relationships, you have ended up in the position of “I am being eaten” or “I take more than I can honestly take.”

 You dream that someone — one person, a group, a faceless figure — treats you as food.
 They try to carry you off, to take something from you physically, to devour you.
-In the body — horror and at the same time a heavy recognition: this is already happening to me, only in another form.
+In the body sits horror and, at the same time, a heavy recognition: this is already happening to me, only in another form.

-Your Shadow speaks with you here — the part that carries the knowledge that in your relationships there are those who regularly “eat” you: your attention, your time, your energy, your emotions.
-Such a dream often comes when you have long been in a bond — family, work, friendly — where the balance of giving is tilted, and more is quietly taken from you than you are ready to give consciously.
-The Shadow does not accuse; it simply shows the scene in its true dimensions, so that you can finally acknowledge it.
+From behind that table your Shadow emerges: the part that carries the knowledge that in your relationships there are those who regularly “eat” you, your attention, your time, your energy, your emotions.
+Such a dream often comes when you have long been in a bond — family, work, friendship — where the balance of giving is tilted, and more is quietly taken from you than you are ready to give consciously.
+The Shadow does not accuse; it simply shows the scene at its true scale, so that you can finally acknowledge it.

-If you recognize the “face” of the one eating you — the dream names this bond directly; it’s worth honestly reviewing it.
-If what is eating you is not a person but a faceless figure — in your life it is not someone specific that “eats” you, but a system, a role, a duty, expectations; it’s worth narrowing the phrasing to the level of everyday actions.
-If you resist — your will is alive; it’s worth training “no” in small situations.
-If you freeze — often this is a habit from early experience; it’s worth noticing this without reproach to yourself.
-If someone comes to help — you have a potential ally; it’s worth naming them to yourself.
+If you recognize the face of the one eating you, the dream names this bond directly.
+Review it honestly.
+If what is eating you is not a person but a faceless figure, then in your life it is not someone specific that “eats” you, but a system, a role, a duty, an expectation.
+Narrow the phrasing down to the level of everyday actions.

 Ask yourself: “Who or what is quietly ‘eating’ me right now — and what one step can I take to stop being the main dish on this table?”